apollo

 About Kefnir Capsule

-Kefnir Capsule belongs to a class of medication called 'antibiotics' used to treat several bacterial infections of the urinary tract, bones and joints, heart, lungs, brain, chest, ears, skin or soft tissues.
-Bacterial infection is when harmful bacteria grow in the body and cause infection.
-It can infect any part of the body and multiply very quickly.
-Kefnir Capsule does not work against infections caused by a virus such as flu or a common cold.
+Kefnir Capsule belongs to a class of medications called antibiotics.
+It is used to treat bacterial infections of the urinary tract, bones and joints, heart, lungs, brain, chest, ears, skin, and soft tissues.
+Bacteria infection occurs when harmful bacteria grow in the body and multiply quickly.
+It can infect any part of the body.
+It does not work against infections caused by viruses such as flu or the common cold.

 Kefnir Capsule contains Cefdinir, a cephalosporin antibiotic that works by interfering with the formation of the bacterial cell wall (a protective covering) necessary for their survival.
 This damages the bacterial cell wall and kills bacteria.